 Special Educational Needs

 We want all of our pupils to be happy, feel safe and secure and get the best education so that they can succeed.
-This includes any child with Special Educational Needs.
+This includes any child with Special Educational Needs or a disability.

 Miss Emma Brown is our SENCo/DHT.
 We support children with additional needs by setting individual targets, accessing support from outside agencies such as the Education Psychology Service, Speech and Language Therapists (SALT) and reviewing provision with parents/carers to ensure that you are fully involved.

 We are committed to providing an accessible environment which values and includes all pupils, staff, parents and visitors regardless of their education, physical, sensory, social, spiritual, emotional and cultural needs.
 We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion.